 ABOUT THE BID TAX

 The Mount Vernon Triangle Community Improvement District (MVT CID) is funded by a supplemental real property tax called a business improvement district (BID) tax.
-Funds provided by the BID tax, which is levied on residential, commercial (office and retail), hotel and undeveloped land properties in the neighborhood, are used to support designated programs, projects or services that include:
+Funds provided by the BID tax, which is levied on residential, commercial (office and retail), hotel, and undeveloped land properties in the neighborhood, are used to support designated programs, projects or services that include:

-- Clean & Safe Ambassadors
+- Clean & Safe Services (including Clean Team Ambassadors)

 - Marketing & Community Events